Where can I find information about the study abroad program of interest to my child?

-How do I contact someone in the Study Abroad Office?
+How do I contact someone in the Office of Global Engagement?

-The Study Abroad Office is open from 9 am to 5 pm, Monday through Friday.
+The Office of Global Engagement is open from 9 am to 5 pm, Monday through Friday.
 Each program has a specific program advisor whose contact details can be found in the program brochure.

 General Email: email@example.com

 What things should I keep in mind when my child returns home?